 ‘Sometimes my father made me sleep outside with the chickens during my bleeding time.
 Said I was too dirty.
 Mama had to too.’

 Mock spat on the ground.
 ‘Faqwa.’
-Tightening his jaw, he looked up at her.
+He looked up at her.
 His eyes were glinting.
 ‘We Quarthi celebrate a woman’s first blood and every time thereafter.
 We don’t fear it.
 We aren’t disgusted by it.
 Our people cannot survive without a woman’s moontime.
 Faqwa.’
 He spat again.
 ‘They ruin their women.’

 She paused, watching as he went back to his task.
 ‘And what about miscarriage?’